dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

   contributed.

-Apart from distributing the tokens to many participants, the decentralization sale achieves that a) a market price for the SNS token is set and b) every sale participant receives SNS tokens at that price.
+Apart from distributing the tokens to many participants, the decentralization sale concludes that a) a market price for the SNS token is set and b) every sale participant receives SNS tokens at that price.

-An SNS is launched in the following stages.
+An SNS is launched in the following stages:

 1) **Choose the initial parameters**: For initializing an SNS for your dapp, you first choose the initial parameters of the SNS.